electro2226/Floating_solar_plant_design/README.md

 | Saved CO₂ Emission        | ~20,000 tons/year                         | ~13,600–15,000 tons/year                   | Emits ~142,000 tons/year                         |
 | Cost of Plant             | ₹80–90 crore          | ₹95–100 crore           | ₹270–300 crore                 |

+## Conclusion

+The comparative study of 20–22.5 MW power plants reveals a clear trade-off between energy output, environmental impact, and capital cost.
+While thermal power plants deliver the highest annual energy generation, they come with steep carbon emissions and significantly higher installation costs.
+Land-based solar PV systems strike a balance with moderate energy output, strong performance ratios, and substantial CO₂ savings at a competitive cost.
+Floating Solar PV (FSPV), though slightly more expensive per MW, offers unique advantages in land conservation, water evaporation reduction, and environmental sustainability—making it a strategic choice for regions with abundant water bodies and limited land availability.
+Ultimately, the selection of technology should align with site conditions, policy goals, and long-term sustainability priorities.